 These are simplistic examples.
 The reality is that what is within the scope of employment is a source of many arguments and determined connection between the time, place, and reason for the act, whether the employee typically does the act as part of their job, and whether the employer could have anticipated the act.

-Harassment, discrimination, retaliation is a serious violation of employees’ rights in the employment context and dignity as people.
-If think you have been subject to sexual harassment, contact the attorneys at Joseph & Norinsberg today at (212) JUSTICE or e-mail us at email@example.com and let us take over the fight for you.
+Sexual harassment, all types of discrimination (age, gender, race, etc.), and retaliation are all serious violations of employees’ rights in the employment context and dignity as people.
+If think you have been subject to sexual harassment, contact the attorneys at Joseph & Norinsberg today at (212) JUSTICE or e-mail us at firstname.lastname@example.org and let us take over the fight for you.